webim/webim-client-sdk-ios/Documentation/Index.md

 Requests last messages from history.
 Returns not more than `limitOfMessages` of messages.
 If an empty list is passed inside completion, there no messages in history yet.
 If there is any previous [MessageTracker](#message-tracker) request that is not completed, or limit of messages is less than 1, or current [MessageTracker](#message-tracker) has been destroyed, this method will do nothing.
 Following history request can be fulfilled by [getLastMessages(byLimit:completion:)](#get-last-messages-by-limit-limit-of-messages-completion) method.
 Completion is called with received array of [Message](#message) objects as the parameter.
+It is guaranteed that completion will be called with empty or not result if call didn't throw an error.
+If current `MessageTracker` is destroyed completion will be called on empty result.
 Can throw errors of [AccessError](#access-error) type.

 <h3 id ="get-next-nessages-by-limit-limit-of-messages-completion">getNextMessages(byLimit:completion:) method</h3>